PnCodeBreaker/HODLINFO_CLONE/README.md

 <b> A Repo of HODLINFO_CLONE for Internship Interview Task using Node.js, Express.js and PostgreSQL for backend and simple HTML,CSS in Frontend. </b> <br><br>
 <b> Top 10 results from api(https://api.wazirx.com/api/v2/tickers) is fetched in Nodejs express server and name, last, buy, Sell, volume, base_unit of all top 10 results in the   database (PostgreSQL) is stored.  <br> <br>
 A route using express to get the above stored data from the database to the frontend is also created. </b>
+<br> <br> An Addtional/extra Route is also created to update Data in database(PosgreSQL) by fetching the latest data from Wazirx api. <b> https://hodlinfo-clone-api.herokuapp.com/datafromdb/updatedata </b>

 ## Live Deployed FrontEnd Website :- https://hodlinfo-clone.netlify.app/
 ## Live Deployed Backend API :- https://hodlinfo-clone-api.herokuapp.com/datafromdb